 Do Solar Panels Come with Tax Incentives?

 As long as your property has its own solar system, you can benefit from tax incentives such as the 26% solar tax credit or the Investment Tax Credit (ITC).
 It essentially allows homeowners to deduct 26% of the total cost of installing a solar system from their federal taxes.
-The ITC applies to residential and non-residential investment properties.
+The ITC applies to residential, non-residential, and other types of investment properties.

 Steps to Ensure Your Solar Panels are Worth the Investment